MightyPork/spectral/README.md

 # spectral

-A simple C program for spectral analysis.
+A simple C program for frequency analysis of text.

 Just pipe your analyzed file into it.